 Soldiers were mobilised against striking miners during the Tonypandy Riots in 1910 and the 1911 national rail strike.
 The latter only lasted two days, but precipitated the Llanelli railway riots in which six people died after the brutal suppression of mass picketing by police and the Army.

 While most strike deployments were peaceful, the Army’s role as strike-breakers was hugely unpopular, especially in mining towns where soldiers were often ostracised or viewed with suspicion.

-During the General Strike of 1926 the police largely proved capable of maintaining order.
-The Army focused on maintaining transport infrastructure, in protecting food convoys leaving the docks and guarding power stations and other key points.
+During the General Strike of 1926, the police largely proved capable of maintaining order.
+The Army focused on maintaining transport infrastructure, protecting food convoys leaving the docks, and guarding power stations and other key points.

 They were tasked with the 'preservation of the peace' and the 'essentials of life'.

 Major John Spencer-Churchill was thanked by Great Western Railway for ‘the many arduous hours’ he spent helping maintain transport during the General Strike of 1926.

 The intense public backlash to such events means that, outside of Northern Ireland, the Army has not been used to maintain civil order in the United Kingdom since 1926.

 Even in Northern Ireland during ‘The Troubles’ (1969-2007), the Army carefully prepared and trained for the social and legal context needed to maintain order, but still struggled to navigate the situation without controversy.

 Officials now recognise that although the Army is trained in the use of lethal force, it should not be regularly used to control its fellow citizens.